datakaveri/k-anonymisation-SKALD/README.md

-# ChunKanon
+# SKALD

-**ChunKanon** is a scalable, chunk-wise **K-anonymization** tool based on the **Optimal Lattice Anonymization (OLA)** algorithm.
+**SKALD** is a scalable, chunk-wise **K-anonymization** tool based on the **Optimal Lattice Anonymization (OLA)** algorithm.
 It is designed to handle large datasets by processing them in manageable chunks, ensuring data privacy while maintaining utility.

 ---